 Mount Kilimanjaro Northern Circuit Route

 From $.
-2,295 USD* / 24/7 service / 8 days on Mountain + 2 Hotel Nights
+2,295 USD* / 24/7 service / 8 days on Mountain + 2 Hotel Nights.

-"Mount Kilimanjaro Climbing Northern Circuit Route"
+"Mount Kilimanjaro Northern Circuit Route"

 Arrival in Tanzania: Drive to Arusha town